hnky/aiml40/readme.md

 - Open the folder 'absa'
 - Click on "setup.ipynb"
 - Click on the Jupyter dropdown and select: 'Open in Jupyter'
-- Run all the cells in the Notebook (Use schift - enter to run a single cell)
+- Run all the cells in the Notebook (Use shift + enter to run a single cell)

 ## Your workspace is now ready to run the demos.